No standards exist, and experts say the majority of hair that’s sold for extensions is prone to fraying and tangling.

-More policies and providers are on the market than ever before, but determining whether you have to have coverage remains difficult.
+Despite more policies and providers than ever before, determining whether you need coverage is difficult.

 Sales boom as remote-controlled unmanned aircraft become less expensive and easier to operate.

 Increasing costs, vague contracts, a lack of oversight and a never-ending web of online misinformation plague the moving industry

 A lack of federal oversight creates potential confusion.

 Severe side effects can cause pain and loss of sight.

 Parents should know that online businesses that advertise child-care services have limitations that could lead to serious consequences.

 What's at stake?
 FCC is accepting public comments until Sept.
 15.